geo-chen/safe/README.md

 There are four main features in SAFE:
  1. Sampling based on 95% confidence level and stipulated confidence interval
- 2. Acqusition of forensics artefacts on host machines
+ 2. Acquisition of forensics artefacts on host machines
  3. Automatic remote orchestration and log ingestion
- 4. Analysis to churn out a threat score that is indicative of the likelyhood of server compromise
+ 4. Analysis to churn out a threat score that is indicative of the likelihood of server compromise

 ## 1. Sampling
 There are two modes on choosing target servers - Sampling and Specified.